CHEWING GUM CHAINS

 There's more to learn of what you know....

-As I put my kids to bed that night, my 11 year-old son asked, "Mommy, there are really happy endings, though, aren't there?"
+As I put my kids to bed after that play, my 11 year-old son asked, "Mommy, there are really happy endings, though, aren't there?"
 My daughter, with all the worldly wisdom of a teenager, snapped, "No, there aren't."
 Quickly shoving my "Mommy" hat back in place, I tried to hang onto the lesson of the night for them for another few minutes: "Of course there are happy endings, but we have to earn them, don't we?
 There will first be challenges and trouble, and it's how we deal with our journey into the woods that determines who we are when we get out, don't you think?"
 And maybe, now that I think about it, it's also a bit of how we remember and honor our trip into the darkness once we emerge.